 Overall, the DEA efficiency values in our international dataset are relatively low compared to those of other studies.
-A possible explanation might be that the sample is relatively heterogenous.
-It thus might be promising to complement the mathematical programming method (data envelopment analysis) with an econometric frontier efficiency method (stochastic frontier analysis) that is able to distinguish between random departures from efficiency and departures due to inefficiency.
+A possible explanation might be that the sample is relatively heterogenous.11 It thus might be promising to complement the mathematical programming method (data envelopment analysis) with an econometric frontier efficiency method (stochastic frontier analysis) that is able to distinguish between random departures from efficiency and departures due to inefficiency.

 For the calculation of technical efficiency, we specify a translog stochastic input distance function.
-The distance function formulation is chosen so as to accommodate multiple outputs and multiple inputs (see, e.g., Coelli and Perelman, 1996; Coelli, 2005).
-To calculate cost efficiency, a translog stochastic cost function is specified.
-The inefficiency term is assumed to follow a truncated normal distribution.
-The random error term is assumed to be normally distributed.
-For more details on the SFA specification (which follows Battese and Coelli, 1995), the reader is referred to the Appendix A of the paper.
+The distance function formulation was chosen so as to accommodate multiple outputs and multiple inputs (see, e.g., Coelli/Perelman, 1996; Coelli, 2005).
+To calculate cost efficiency, a translog stochastic cost function was specified.
+In both cases, the inefficiency term is assumed to follow a truncated normal distribution and permitted to vary systematically with time in our unbalanced panel setting (see Battese/Coelli, 1992).
+The random error term is assumed to be half-normally distributed.